ejp-rd-vp/query-builder-catalogue-directory/README.md

 ## Deployment

+ - Type `npm i` inside the catalogueDirectory folder to install missing dependencies.
- - Type `npm i` inside the catalogueDirectory folder to start the catalogue directory server
+ - Type `node catalogueDirectory.js` inside the catalogueDirectory folder to start the catalogue directory server.

 ## Used Libraries
  - Express